ghc/ghc/docs/users_guide/phases.rst

     Where to find user-supplied libraries… Prepend the directory ⟨dir⟩ to the library directories path.

+.. ghc-flag:: -fuse-rpaths
+    :shortdesc: Set the rpath based on -L flags
+    :type: dynamic
+    :category: linking

+    This flag is enabled by default and will set the rpath of the linked object to the library directories of dependent packages.

+    When building binaries to distribute it can be useful to pass your own linker options to control the rpath and disable the automatic injection of rpath entries by disabling this flag.

 .. ghc-flag:: -framework-path ⟨dir⟩
     :shortdesc: On Darwin/OS X/iOS only, add ⟨dir⟩ to the list of directories searched for frameworks.
 This option corresponds to the ``-F``